josidbobo/Haven-project/README.md

-# HAVEN PROTOCOL HEALTH RECORD CONTRACT
+# HAVEN PROTOCOL ACCESS CONTROL CONTRACT

-This project demonstrates the use of Haven Proof of Identity to ensure right access control to a Health record Smart Contract.
+This project demonstrates the use of Haven's Proof of Identity to ensure the right access control to handling Health records via a Smart Contract.

 Try running some of the following tasks: